-10.5 +Employment Agreement for Mr. Heilbron, effective as of October 18, 2017 (incorporated by reference to Exhibit 10.2 of the Company's Current Report on Form 8-K filed on October 19, 2017).
-Form of Indemnification Agreement entered into between the Company and each of its directors and executive officers (incorporated by 10.6 +reference to Exhibit 10.10 of the Company's Registration Statement on Form S-11 filed on September 18, 2017).
-Purchase and Sale Agreement and Joint Escrow Instructions among NetREIT Highland, LLC, NetREIT Joshua, LLC, NetREIT Casa 10.7 Grande, LP, NetREIT Sunrise, LLC, NetREIT, Inc. and Sparky's Storage 18 (CA) LP, dated as of February 6, 2015; as amended by the First Amendment dated February 25, 2015, and the Second Amendment dated April 2, 2015 (incorporated by reference to Exhibit 99.1 of the Company's Current Report on Form 8-K filed on April 15, 2015).
+10.5+ Employment Agreement for Mr. Heilbron, effective as of October 18, 2017 (incorporated by reference to Exhibit 10.2 of the Company's Current Report on Form 8-K filed on October 19, 2017).
+10.6+ Form of Indemnification Agreement entered into between the Company and each of its directors and executive officers (incorporated by reference to Exhibit 10.10 of the Company's Registration Statement on Form S-11 filed on September 18, 2017).
+10.7 Purchase and Sale Agreement and Joint Escrow Instructions among NetREIT Highland, LLC, NetREIT Joshua, LLC, NetREIT Casa Grande, LP, NetREIT Sunrise, LLC, NetREIT, Inc. and Sparky's Storage 18 (CA) LP, dated as of February 6, 2015; as amended by the First Amendment dated February 25, 2015, and the Second Amendment dated April 2, 2015 (incorporated by reference to Exhibit 99.1 of the Company's Current Report on Form 8-K filed on April 15, 2015).
 10.8 Form of Restricted Stock Agreement under 1999 Flexible Incentive Plan (incorporated by reference to Exhibit 10.1 of the Company's Registration Statement on Form 10-12B filed on May 6, 2008).
-Presidio Property Trust, Inc. 2017 Incentive Award Plan (incorporated by reference to Exhibit 10.1 of the Company's Current Report on 10.9 +Form 8-K filed on October 19, 2017).
-Form of Restricted Stock Agreement under 2017 Incentive Award Plan (incorporated by reference to Exhibit 10.25 of the Company's 10.10 +Registration Statement on Form S-11/A filed on January 17, 2018).
+10.9+ Presidio Property Trust, Inc. 2017 Incentive Award Plan (incorporated by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed on October 19, 2017).
+10.10+ Form of Restricted Stock Agreement under 2017 Incentive Award Plan (incorporated by reference to Exhibit 10.25 of the Company's Registration Statement on Form S-11/A filed on January 17, 2018).
 10.11 Presidio Property Trust, Inc. Dividend Reinvestment Plan (to be effective upon the completion of this offering).
-Subsidiaries of the Registrant.
-21.1 23.1 Consent of Venable LLP (included in Exhibit 5.1).
-Consent of Ellenoff Grossman & Schole LLP (included in Exhibit 8.1).
-23.2 23.3 Consent of Squar Milner LLP.
-Power of Attorney (included on signature page).
-24.1 101.INS XBRL Instance Document.
+21.1 Subsidiaries of the Registrant.
+23.1 Consent of Venable LLP (included in Exhibit 5.1).
+23.2 Consent of Ellenoff Grossman & Schole LLP (included in Exhibit 8.1).
+23.3 Consent of Squar Milner LLP.
+24.1 Power of Attorney (included on signature page).
+101.INS XBRL Instance Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.
 II-4

-- To be filed by amendment - + Denotes a compensatory plan or arrangement
+- Previously filed - + Denotes a compensatory plan or arrangement